actionhero/actionhero/site/source/includes/docs/core/action_cluster.md

 # ActionCluster
-*AKA: Running actionhero in a Cluster*
+*AKA: Running ActionHero in a Cluster*

-actionhero can be run either as a solitary server or as part of a cluster.
+ActionHero can be run either as a solitary server or as part of a cluster.
 The goal of these cluster helpers is to allow you to create a group of servers which will share state and each be able to handle requests and run tasks.
 You can add or remove nodes from the cluster without fear of data loss or task duplication.
-You can also run many instances of actionhero on the same server using node.js' cluster methods (`actionhero startCluster`), which you [can learn more about here](/docs#production-notes).
+You can also run many instances of ActionHero on the same server using node.js' cluster methods (`ActionHero startCluster`), which you [can learn more about here](/docs#production-notes).

 Cluster instances are named sequentially, starting with actionhero-worker-1, and can be retrived from 'api.id'.
 Logs and PID's, as well as other instance-specific information follow this pattern as well.

 ## Cache

-Using a [redis](http://redis.io/) backend, actionhero nodes share memory objects (using the `api.cache methods`) and have a common queue for tasks.
+Using a [redis](http://redis.io/) backend, ActionHero nodes share memory objects (using the `api.cache methods`) and have a common queue for tasks.
 This means that all peers will have access to all data stored in the cache.
 The task system also becomes a common queue which all peers will work on draining.
 There should be no changes required to deploy your applicaiton in a cluster.

 Keep in mind that many clients/server can access a cached value simultaneously, so build your actions carefully not to have conflicting state.
 You can [learn more about the cache methods here](/docs#general-cache-notes).
 You can also [review recommendations about Production Redis configurations](/docs#redis-configurations).